codevalley/Bioscope/docs/progress.md

 - ~~"Invalid file upload" error in NutritionService~~ (Resolved)
 - ~~Missing fromJson method in NutritionInfo~~ (Resolved)
 - ~~Potential parsing errors for int/double values~~ (Resolved)
+- ~~Missing context in API requests~~ (Resolved)

 ## Notes

 - **Permissions Update**: Added necessary permissions for internet access, camera usage, location services, and photo library access in Android, iOS, and macOS configuration files.
 - **NutritionService Update**: Implemented correct parsing of API response using updated NutritionInfo structure.
+Now includes context and service in API requests.
 - **NutritionInfo Update**: Added fromJson factory method and updated structure to correctly parse and store API response data.
 - **NutritionComponent Update**: Improved parsing to handle both int and double types for confidence and value fields.
 - **ApiConfig Update**: Added a placeholder for the API key (TODO: implement secure storage).
+- **AddFoodEntryScreen Update**: Added functionality to select images from gallery in addition to taking photos with the camera.
+Now passes context to FoodCaptureBloc.
+- **FoodCaptureBloc Update**: Modified to include context in AnalyzeImage event and pass it to NutritionService.

 ## References